SICASFoundation/smir-documenation/pages/02.web/04.Objects/docs.md

 ![Default permissions](https://github.com/SICASFoundation/smir-documenation/raw/master/assets/smir-default-object-permissions.png)

-Based on the default permissions all visitors (registred or not) know about the existence of the object which means they are allowed to read the metadata.
+Based on the default permissions all visitors (registered or not) know about the existence of the object which means they are allowed to read the metadata.
 However, only registered users are allowed to download the object.

 ## Owner change